kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/CreatingWarehouseReport.md

 For the purpose of this lab we will project 2 visuals in a PowerBI Report These visual will be showing:

-* Which product generates most renew and the quantity in which it is sold ?
+* Which product generates most revenue and the quantity in which it is sold ?
 * Which city generates the most sales amount ?
 * Which customer made the highest purchase ?
 * Which sales person sold the most ?